 Crude Oil Export Highlights

-- After meeting domestic refining needs in Western Canada and Ontario, almost all Canadian crude oil production is exported to the US.
-Historically, limited access to tidewater ports, specifically in Western Canada, has prevented oil from being sold abroad.
-For context, Canada exported roughly 80% of its total oil supply to the US in 2024.
+- After meeting domestic refining needs in Western Canada and Ontario, almost all Canadian crude oil production is exported to the U.S. Historically, limited access to tidewater ports, specifically in Western Canada, has prevented oil from being sold abroad.
+For context, Canada exported roughly 80% of its total oil supply to the U.S. in 2024.

-- Canada is the US’ largest foreign crude oil supplier, making up ~60% of all US imports in 2024, equating to roughly 9X the next biggest supplier, Mexico.
+- Canada is the U.S.’s largest foreign crude oil supplier, making up over 60% of all U.S. imports in 2024, equating to roughly 9 times the next biggest supplier, Mexico.
 Canada’s dominant position is due to our trade history, geographic proximity, integrated pipeline infrastructure, and compatible heavy crude oil.

 - A lack of new pipeline takeaway capacity in recent years has ultimately limited the export potential for Canadian crude oil.
-The Trans Mountain Expansion Project (TMEP) has increased Canadian oil exports to the US West Coast.
+The Trans Mountain Expansion Project (TMEP) has increased Canadian oil exports to the U.S. West Coast.
 TMEP will also present an opportunity to ship oil to Japan, India, and SE Asia.

 Natural Gas Export Highlights